GGEMS/ggems/doc/source/sources.rst

 .. sectionauthor:: Julien Bert
 .. codeauthor:: Didier Benoit

 Class phase-space source.
-This source allow to use IAEA phase-space file.
-Phase-space can be duplicated and transform for multiple virtual sources.
+This source allows the use of IAEA phase-space file.
+Phase-space can be duplicated and transformed to simulate multiple virtual sources.

 ------------